 The definitions themselves aren’t exactly important for this exampe, but I’m sharing them to show that this theorem amounts to an equation, and we ultimately want to prove that the left hand and right are equivalent.

-To recap: we translated our actual C code into Isabelle/HOL, and then we wrote a Hoare triple which specifies what it means for update_arr' to be correct.
-If this call to validNF can be proven to be true, then update_arr' can be taken to be correct with respect to this specification.
+can be taken to be correct with respect to this specification.
 With a few proof statements, we do get Isabelle to accept this statement as proven:

-apply(auto simp: fun_upd_def)
+and apply(auto simp: fun_upd_def)

 Outro